JoJo-designs/secondhomework/README.md

 Design
     When I was creating a layout for my website I wanted to make it functional and appealing to the eye.
 The site has a 3 coloum grid on desktop and two on smaller screen sizes and usesd the branding I am already useing as a graphic designer.
 Orginally I only had an image grid but the featured Project was added later.
 I like the way the one project is bigger and helps create some seperation beteen sections.

+    At the moment most of the copy is just filler I will replace it with real text before I start looking for jobs.